The Enduring Hold of Islam in Turkey

 Author(s)

 David S. Tonge has lived half of his life in Turkey.
-A scholar of Magdalene College, University of Cambridge, he reported from Ankara and Athens for the BBC, Guardian and Observer, then from London as the Financial Times’ diplomatic correspondent.
-The author of The Kremlin’s Confidant, he grows citrus and olives.
+A scholar of Magdalene College, University of Cambridge, he reported from Ankara and Athens for the BBC, The Guardian and The Observer, then from London as the Financial Times’ diplomatic correspondent.
+The author of Imperial Predator and The Enduring Hold of Islam in Turkey (both published by Hurst); and The Kremlin’s Confidant, he grows citrus and olives.